thehonorguard/mkdocs/docs/rulebook.md

 ### 4.x Continue To Obey Regulations

-Obey the community standards that are clearly outlined in our Unit Regulations.
-These regulations do not "go away" simply because an admin is not watching you.
+<p style="color:red;">Obey the community standards that are clearly outlined in our Unit Regulations.
+These regulations do not "go away" simply because an admin is not watching you.</p>